Cottontail rabbit

-Cottontail rabbits are the leporid species in the genus Sylvilagus, found in the Americas.
-Most Sylvilagus species have stub tails with white undersides that show when they retreat, giving them their characteristic name.
-However, this feature is not present in all cottontails nor is it unique to the genus.
+Cottontail rabbits comprise the genus Sylvilagus, which is in the family Leporidae.
+They are found in the Americas.
+Most Sylvilagus species have stub tails with white undersides that show when they retreat, giving them their characteristic name, but this feature is not present in all Sylvilagus species, nor is it unique to the genus.
+Their fur ranges from brown to gray and changes throughout the year, depending on the season.

-The genus is widely distributed across North America, Central America and northern and central South America, though most species are confined to some particular regions.
+The genus is widely distributed across North America, Central America, and northern and central South America, though most species are confined to particular regions.
 Most species live in nests called forms, and all have altricial young.
-An adult female averages three litters per year, which can occur in any season; occurrence, and litter size depend on several factors including time of the year, weather, and location.
-The average litter size is four but can range from as few as two to as many as eight, most of whom do not go on to survive to adulthood.
+They often live on the edges of fields, farms, and other open spaces far from highly populated areas, but sometimes they make their nests in yards and parks near more people.
+An adult female averages three litters per year, which can be born in any season.
+Occurrence and litter size depend on several factors, including time of the year, weather, and location.
+The average litter size is four, but can range from as few as two to as many as eight, most of which do not survive to adulthood.
+Females can begin reproducing when they are only six months old.

 Cottontail rabbits show a greater resistance to myxomatosis than European rabbits.

+Etymology

+The generic name Sylvilagus is derived from Latin sylva (woods) and lagus (hare), together meaning "hare of the woods".

 Evolution

-Cottontails are one of several species of Sylvilagus; their closest relative is Brachylagus, the pygmy rabbit.
+Cottontails are one of several species of Sylvilagus.
+Their closest relative is Brachylagus, the pygmy rabbit.
 They are more distantly related to the European and other rabbits, and more distantly still to the hares.
-The cladogram is based on mitochondrial gene analysis.
+The cladogram is based on nuclear and mitochondrial gene analysis.

 Lifespan

 The lifespan of a cottontail averages about two years, depending on the location.
 Almost every living carnivorous creature comparable to or larger in size than these lagomorphs is a potential predator, including such diverse creatures as domestic dogs, cats, humans, snakes, coyotes, mountain lions, foxes, and if the cottontail is showing signs of illness, even squirrels.
 The cottontail's most frequent predators are various birds of prey.
-Cottontails can also be parasitized by botfly species including Cuterebra fontinella.
-Newborn cottontails are particularly vulnerable to these attacks.
-Cottontails use burrows vacated by other animals, and the burrows are used for long enough periods that predators can learn where the cottontails reside and repeatedly return to prey on the lagomorphs.
+They can also be parasitized by botfly species, including Cuterebra fontinella.
+Newborns are particularly vulnerable to these attacks.
+Cottontails use burrows vacated by other animals, and the burrows are used for long enough periods that predators can learn where they reside and repeatedly return to prey on them.
 Though cottontails are prolific animals that can have multiple litters in a year, few of the resulting offspring survive to adulthood.
-Those that do grow very quickly and are full grown adults at three months.
+Those that do survive grow very quickly and are full-grown adults at three months.